Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 • Attend assemblies on different industries

-• Complete Well Being in Life lessons
+• Complete Well Being in PSHE lessons

-• Complete Money Matters in drop down sessions.
+• Complete Money Matters in drop down sessions

-In Year 7 all students:
+In Year 7 pupils will:

-• Complete Well Being in Life lessons
+• Complete Well Being in PSHE lessons

 • Attend an assembly on Careers information